ibm-cloud-docs/containers/cs_planning.md

 ## Comparison of lite and standard clusters
 {: #cs_planning_cluster_type}

-You can create a lite cluster to get familiar and test Kubernetes capabilities or create a standard cluster to get started implementing your apps with the full Kubernetes capabilities.
+You can create lite or standard clusters.
+Create lite clusters to get familiar and test Kubernetes capabilities or create standard clusters to  use full Kubernetes capabilities to deploy apps.
 {:shortdesc}

 |Characteristics|Lite clusters|Standard clusters|